 6. Website optimization

-Similarly, if you are planning website optimization or a relaunch, it is crucial to know how well the current version of the site works and where adjustments need to be made to maximize success.
+Similarly, if you are planning a website on-page optimization or a relaunch, it is crucial to know how well the current version of the site works and where adjustments need to be made to maximize success.

 With a visitor-centered – and therefore persona-centered – tracking tool, it is easier to learn whether potentially relevant companies find what they are looking for on their website journey and what topics they particularly engage with.
 As a result, you can ascertain which parts of a website need special attention, require updating most urgently, or should be made easier to find.